Norbeen/ReactFlask-ChatApp/README.md

         self.assertEqual(response[1], jokeList[randNum])

 * The above test was to make sure that with !! jokes command, it gave a random joke everytime a user gave the command.

+# Explanation of any additional test or considerations for future

+* I wanted to test the database also using different test cases, but due to time constraint I wasn't able to do so.
+If I had time, I would have tested google login verifications and token receiving in real time.